k0sproject/k0smotron/docs/contributing/contribute-overview.md

 ## Community

-Get the latest news on k0smotron from [k0sproject Twitter account](https://twitter.com/k0sproject).
+Get the latest news on k0smotron from [the k0sproject Twitter account](https://twitter.com/k0sproject).
 You can also learn about k0smotron updates and initiatives on [the official k0s community blog](https://medium.com/k0sproject).
 Share your views on the [Lens Forums](https://forums.k8slens.dev/).